Skip navigation

 A TSH test is used to find out how well your thyroid is working.
 It can tell if you have hyperthyroidism (too much thyroid hormone) or hypothyroidism (too little thyroid hormone) in your blood.
 But a TSH test can't show what is causing a thyroid problem.

 If you take prescription thyroid hormone medicine because of hypothyroidism or because you had your thyroid removed, you'll have regular TSH tests to check your thyroid hormone levels.
+This testing is done to check that you are taking the right dose of the medicine.
 TSH tests are also used to monitor your thyroid hormone levels after treatment for hyperthyroidism.

 Why do I need a TSH test?